 Council of Laodicea – 364 AD

-Below, we have two exact quotes from this council.
-Believe it or not, MOST Christians at this time were keeping the Sabbath!
+Below, we have some exact quotes from this council.

 (Quotes from this Synod taken from: Hefele, Joseph.
 A History of the Councils of the Church from the Original Documents.
 Edinborough, 1896.
 Vol 2, Pages 295-324.)

-We can see the enemy’s plan to stamp out commandment keeping in Christianity.
-Though he may try his best, we know he can never win!
-Councils like this were the foundation for anti-Semitism that would form Christian thinking centuries later, and even today.
+We can see the enemy’s plan to discourage people from keeping the commandments of God.
+Though he may try his best, we know that he can never win!
+Councils like this were the foundation for anti-Semitism that would form Christian thinking centuries later and to some extent even today.

 Kelly McDonald, Jr.